uoregon-libraries/rais-image-server/README.md

 The JP2 viewer was originally built by [eikeon](https://github.com/eikeon) as a proof of concept of a tile server for JP2 images within [chronam](https://github.com/LibraryOfCongress/chronam).
-It has been updated to allow more command-line options as well as a special command-line application for verifying JP2 images can be served.
+It has been updated to allow more command-line options and conform to the [IIIF](http://iiif.io/) spec.

 The University of Oregon's primary use case is the [Historic Oregon Newspapers](http://oregonnews.uoregon.edu/) project.

 Known Limitations